qitianwu/NodeFormer/Readme.md

 - The functions `kernelized_softmax()` and `kernelized_gumbel_softmax()` implement the message passing per layer.
 The Gumbel version is only used for training.

-- The layer class `NodeFormerConv` implements one-layer feed-forward of NodeFormer (which contains MP on a latent graph, adding relational bias and computing edge-level reg loss from input graphs if available).
+- The layer class `NodeFormerConv` implements one-layer feed-forward of NodeFormer which contains three operations:

+  - MP on a latent graph using kernelized (Gumbel-)Softmax
+  - Adding relational bias by input graph adjacency (using 1 or 2 hop)
+  - Computing edge-level regularization loss from observed edges in the input graph

 - The model class `NodeFormer` implements the model that adopts standard input (node features, adjacency) and output (node prediction, edge loss).